A Multi-Channel Ratio-of-Ratios Method for Noncontact Hand Video Based SpO$_2$ Monitoring Using Smartphone Cameras: Proposed Multi-Channel RoR Method

 We use a processing window of {10 seconds} with a step size of 1 second to segment the whole video into $L$ windows.
 Within each window, the DC and AC components of the RGB channels are calculated to build a feature vector~$\mathbf{f}$.

-\textbf{DC component} We use a second-order lowpass Butterworth filter with a cutoff frequency at 0.1 Hz.
+\textbf{DC component} We use a second-order lowpass Butterworth filter with a cutoff frequency \revm{of} 0.1 Hz.
 The DC component is estimated using the median of the lowpass filtered signal of each window.

 \textbf{AC component} The estimated heart rate values from Section~\ref{subsec:hr-esti} are used as the center frequencies for the adaptive bandpass (ABP) filters to extract the AC components of the RGB channels, which eliminates all frequency components that are unrelated to the cardiac pulse.
 We adopt an 8th-order Butterworth bandpass filter with $\pm0.1$~Hz~($\pm$6~bpm) bandwidth, centering at the estimated HR of the current window.
-The magnitude of the AC component is estimated using the average of the peak-to-valley amplitudes of the filtered signals within the current processing window.
+The magnitude of the AC component is estimated using the average peak-to-valley amplitudes of the filtered signals within the current processing window.

 We define the normalized AC components at the $i$th window as ${R}(i,c)=\frac{\text{AC}(i,c)}{\text{DC}(i,c)}$, where $c \in {\{r, g, b\}}$ represents color channel and $i\in\{1,2,...,L\}$.
 We define the multi-channel ratio-of-ratios based feature vector of the $i$th window as ${\mathbf{f}}_i~=~[{R}(i,r),{R}(i,g),{R}(i,b),\frac{{R}(i,r)}{{R}(i,g)},\frac{{R}(i,r)}{{R}(i,b)},\frac{{R}(i,g)}{{R}(i,b)}]~\in~\mathbb{R}^{1 \times 6}$.